ruyakubu/rai-dashboard-workshop/docs/lab2-model-overview/analyze-feature-cohort.md

 ## Feature Metrics visualizations

 1. On the x-axis, click on the "Choose label" button.
-Then select the "Precise score" metric.
+Then select the "Precision score" metric.
 2. You see that the precision score for patients with *prior_inpatient < 3* is 0.40, which is very bad.
 This means that all the predictions that the model made, only 40% were correct for this cohort.

 ![feature cohort precision](/img/tutorial/5-feature-cohort-precision.png "Feature cohort precision score")